 - Use fewer tools – Figuring out a new tool or switching tools takes time, it is better to find the best productivity hacks and tools which combine different tasks under one single interface.

 - Start your day with quick wins- If you can do anything fast and know how to do it, it will be your win.
-Positive start of the day will make it even more efficient than you expect.
+The positive start of the day will make it even more efficient than you expect.

 - Maintain good health – A healthy life starts with removing bad habits, dieting, and developing an active schedule.
 Try to start with these three and proceed to other healthy activities like sports, good rest, and other things.

 Auren has already started and sold five companies, and he never rests on his laurels; he moves forward, and these three things help him to be even more productive.

 - Do fewer things -The real winners are the ones that do fewer things, but they are doing them great.
 If you are great in planning – then plan, if you have good taste – work with designers.
 If you are not good in writing – pass your task to another person.

 - Don’t multitask -Focus on one task; multitasking is a bad habit when you need to make an important step or decision.

 - Say “no” to almost everything – In our world each day you will see dozens of opportunities.
 However, not all of them worth your time.
 If you have been invited to a meeting, conference, presentation try to think if you need it and does it worth your day.

 When Matt was asked how to be productive, he just answered that you should do what you love.
 But, he has a little bit more tricks to share:

-- Prioritize most important task – it is better to do the most important and most influential job first, because on it may depend your future.
+- Prioritize the most important task – it is better to do the most important and most influential job first because it may depend on your future.